 Nestled in the heart of the jungle, the luxurious Posada Puerto Bemberg offers upscale rustic charm perfect for travelers looking for a destination that's off the beaten path.
 Secluded and quiet, set in the jungles of Argentina, Posada Puerto Bemberg offers an authentic - yet luxurious - taste of rural life.
 The hotel is full of rustic charm and character, decorated in earth tones that mimic the red earth and green trees outside, and surrounded by lush gardens that attract masses of butterflies.
 The extraordinary service is evidence of the staff's desire to make every detail of your stay perfect, from how sweet you like your Caipirinha to what kind of pillow you prefer.

 The Legado Mitico is a warm and inviting hotel, inspired by the history and culture of Argentina.
 Designed for travelers who wish to experience the authentic spirit of their destination, the Legado Mitico reflects and celebrates the Argentinean identity.
 This mansion located in the historic quarter of the city had slowly faded into oblivion until Legado Mitico came to its rescue.
 After careful renovation, it has regained the charm of its original spirit.
-Legado Mitico Salta is located just five blocks away form the city's traditional main square.
+Legado Mitico Salta is located just five blocks away from the city's traditional main square.

 The Wine Resort is located in the town handcrafts Cafayate, 1,86 miles away from the main square, on 25 de Mayo St., on the way to the Divisadero.
 It was built amidst a vineyard plantation at the foot of the impressive San Isidro Hill.